ministryofjustice/opg-use-an-lpa/scripts/generate_actor_codes/README.md

 echo '<json_output>' | jq > /tmp/$FILENAME/$FILENAME.txt
 ```

+The preference for the recipient is that the json in the text file is formatted slightly differently than as returned by the code generator.

+- All Sirius case numbers should be split with hyphen into 3 groups of 4. e.g `7xxx-xxxx-xxxx`
+- All actor codes should be split with a space into 3 groups of 4. e.g `ABC1 D2E3 FG4H`

-Then create an encrypted disk image, copy the file into it and clean up
+Then create an encrypted disk image, copy the file into it and clean up.
+The script will prompt for a password to create and to open the disk image.

 ``` shell
 ./make_encrypted_image.sh $FILENAME